Žeimenys

-The main tributaries are the Laukupė, the Kretuona, and the Jaurupė, as an emissary figure of the Žeimenys In the northern part, a junction exists between the Žeimenys and Lake Šakarvai.
+The main tributaries are the Laukupė, the Kretuona, and the Jaurupė, as an emissary figure of the Žeimenys.
+In the northern part, a junction exists between the Žeimenys and Lake Šakarvai.

-Flora
+Flora and fauna

-In addition to coniferous forests, there is no shortage of swamp rushes, reeds, burdock, and a vast and varied number of additional plants near the lake.

-Fauna
+Plants near the lake include swamp rushes, reeds, burdock, among others.

-There are more than 15 different fish species present: pike, tench, bream, perch, gardon, rudd, carp, bjoerkna blicca, European eel, sapling, acerine, spurdog, ido, burbot, white whitefish, Atlantic salmon, European trout, and rainbow trout.
+There are more than 15 different fish species present in the lake, including pike, tench, bream, perch, gardon, rudd, carp, bjoerkna blicca, European eel, sapling, acerine, spurdog, ido, burbot, white whitefish, Atlantic salmon, European trout, and rainbow trout.
 As crustaceans live mainly on crayfish and crabs.

 Since 1967, the lake has also been a bird park.